Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 <ins>__Evaluation of the classification model performance__<ins>

-SKlearn is then used to evaluate the key measures of performance of the logistic regression model.
-This is done by importing the __precision, recall and f1_score functions__ from the Sklearn metrics.
+sklearn is then used to evaluate the key measures of performance of the logistic regression model.
+This is done by importing the __precision, recall and f1_score functions__ from the sklearn metrics.
 The __precision, recall and f1_score__ functions are then called to calculate the precision,recall and f1 score on the test data set (Figure 20).

 &nbsp;

-<ins>__Tune the hyperparameters of the model using methods from SKLearn__<ins>
+<ins>__Tune the hyperparameters of the model using methods from sklearn__<ins>

 Just like the regression models the hyperparameters for the logistic regression needs to be tuned.
 The steps follow the same process as mentioned within the Milestone  2 but instead the code is wrapped in the __tune_classification_model_hyperparameters__ function(Figure 21).